NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Improving Deep Neural Networks Hyperparameter Tuning, Regularization and Optimization/Week 3 - Tuning.md

 ### Batch norm at test time
 Estimate the mu and sigma square, we use exponential average we use a series of batches to calculate this overtime.
 These averages start to become our way to z norm.

+### Softmax Regression
+It is used to categorize multiple different outputs for classification.
+Uses linear boundaries to separate and categorizing outputs.

+C=2 then it just becomes linear regression